-The total cost to UK PACT of the project delivery should be no more than £500,000 per year, however as previously discussed, applicants are welcome to apply for co-funding to supplement the UK PACT GRCF grant.
+The total cost to BEIS of the project delivery should be no more that £500,000 for the whole duration of the project, however as previously discussed, applicants are welcome to apply for co-funding to supplement the Green Recovery Challenge Fund grant.
 Only eligible activities should be claimed as part of the budget and labour rates should not exceed benchmarked rates.
 A full description of eligible activities which can be claimed as part of the grant funding can be found in Annex 1.

 Budgets should be inclusive of all activities required to fully achieve the project's stated goals, including disseminating evidence of effectiveness and translation activities.
 Any significant additions or changes to the budget during implementation will need to be approved by the UK PACT programme team before payment.
-It should also be noted that any commitments made to address gender and social inclusion aspects as part of the application should be assigned appropriate budgetary resource.